reaktoro/reaktoro/docs/markdown/installation.md

 @note If some of the instructions above is incomplete or inaccurate for your system's version, please [get in touch](mailto:allan.leal@erdw.ethz.ch).

-### Compiling the C++ library
+# Compiling the C++ library {#compiling-the-cpp-library}
 Here we show how to compile only the C++ part of Reaktoro.
-Its Python interface is an optional component of the project, and its compilation and installation is shown in the [next section](../installation/#compiling-the-python-interface).
+Its Python interface is an optional component of the project, and its compilation and installation is shown in the [next section](#compiling-the-python-interface).

 Once CMake has been installed, go inside the directory of the downloaded Reaktoro source code.
 In the terminal, execute the following commands for an out-of-source build approach: